denniszielke/hackbotsimple/README.md

 2. Click Run on the security warning.
 3. Click Run again when prompted.
 4. This will take about 5 minutes and does the setup of prerequired software: Visual Studio Code, NodeJs, Git, Google Chrome, Fiddler4

+## Set the environment variables for local dev test
-5. Download the bot framework emulator from https://emulator.botframework.com/
+1. Download the bot framework emulator from https://emulator.botframework.com/
+2. Create an .env file by renaming the .env_template file and fill in the variables from the arm template deployment output

+## Run the bot locally
+1. Run npm install to install the dependencies
+2. Run the bot in debug mode in VSCode
+3. Connect the bot emulator to your instance running on localhost (appid and apppassword have to be empty for localhost)